gorenje/millieons.org/why.md

 ## Why?

-This page intentially left blank.
+This page intentionally left blank.

+## Really?

+MilliEons is a contradiction.

+## Cognitive Dissonance

+The new fake is the [truth](/truth).